jingwei87/freqanalysis/README.md

 We study how frequency analysis practically affects information leakage in encrypted deduplication storage, from both attack and defense perspectives.
 We first propose a new inference attack that exploits chunk locality to increase the coverage of inferred chunks.
 We conduct trace-driven evaluation on a real-world dataset, and show that the new inference attack can infer a significant fraction of plaintext chunks under backup workloads.
 To protect against frequency analysis, we borrow the idea of existing performance-driven deduplication approaches and consider an encryption scheme called MinHash encryption, which disturbs the frequency rank of ciphertext chunks by encrypting some identical plaintext chunks into multiple distinct ciphertext chunks.
 Our trace-driven evaluation shows that MinHash encryption effectively mitigates the inference attack, while maintaining high storage efficiency.

+The toolkit is used to simulate the attack and defense approaches based on the [fsl trace](http://tracer.filesystems.org) that consists of fslhome snapshots.

 ### Publication

 - Jingwei Li, Chuan Qin, Patrick P. C. Lee, Xiaosong Zhang.
 Information Leakage in Encrypted Deduplication via Frequency Analysis.
 In Proc. of IEEE/IFIP DSN, 2017.